decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 **5. Better Relations:** Clear career paths, improves morale

-### 10.3 Process
+### 10.3 Process of Manpower Planning

-**Step 1: Analyze Current Manpower**
+**Step 1: Analyze Current Manpower (Where are we now?)**
-- Count existing employees
+- Count existing employees in each department
-- Analyze skills and qualifications
+- Analyze their skills, qualifications, age, experience
+- **Example:** ABC Company has 50 developers: 30 Java, 15 Python, 5 AI specialists

-**Step 2: Forecast Future Needs**
+**Step 2: Forecast Future Needs (Where do we want to be?)**
-- Estimate future requirements
+- Estimate future requirements based on business plans
-- Consider expansion, retirements, technology
+- Consider factors like expansion, new products, retirements, resignations, technology changes
+- **Example:** Company plans to launch AI product next year, will need 70 developers: 25 Java, 20 Python, 25 AI specialists

-**Step 3: Compare Present and Future**
+**Step 3: Compare Present and Future (What's the gap?)**
+- Match current manpower with future needs
-- Identify gaps (shortage/surplus)
+- Identify gaps—shortage or surplus
+- **Example:**
+  - Java: Have 30, need 25 → Surplus of 5
+  - Python: Have 15, need 20 → Shortage of 5
+  - AI: Have 5, need 25 → Shortage of 20

-**Step 4: Develop Action Plans**
+**Step 4: Develop Action Plans (How to fill the gap?)**
-- If shortage: Recruit, train
-- If surplus: Redeployment, retrenchment
+- **If shortage:** Recruit new employees, train existing ones, promote from within
+- **If surplus:** Transfer to other departments, voluntary retirement, retrenchment (last option)
+- **Example:**
+  - Transfer 5 Java developers to Python (solve both surplus and shortage)
+  - Recruit 15 new AI specialists
+  - Train 10 existing developers in AI skills

-**Step 5: Monitor and Control**
+**Step 5: Monitor and Control (Are we on track?)**
-- Review implementation
+- Review implementation regularly
-- Take corrective action
+- Take corrective action if needed

-**Example:** Software company has 50 developers, needs 70 for new AI product.
-Gap = 20.
-Action: Recruit 15, train 5 existing.
+- Update plans based on changes
+- **Example:** After 3 months, check if recruitment is on schedule, training is effective, and targets are being met

+**Complete Example:**

+**XYZ Retail Chain** wants to open 10 new stores next year.

+1. **Current:** 100 sales staff, 20 managers, 5 accountants
+2. **Future Need:** 200 sales staff, 30 managers, 10 accountants
+3. **Gap:** Need 100 more sales staff, 10 managers, 5 accountants
+4. **Action:**
+   - Recruit 100 sales staff through campus hiring
+   - Promote 10 senior sales staff to managers (internal)
+   - Hire 5 accountants from job portals
+   - Train all new employees for 2 weeks
+5. **Monitor:** Track recruitment progress monthly, ensure stores open on time with full staff

 ---